gnois/luaty/README.md

 ```

-To begin a REPL, simple invoke
+To begin a REPL
 ```
 luaty
 ```

-To run a Luaty source file, use
+To run a Luaty source file
 ```
 luaty /path/to/source
 ```
 source is assumed to end with .lt

+Given a main.lt file with its required .lt files under its subfolders, Luaty can optionally compile and generate a complete mirror folder structure with .lua output.
-Suppose our source files are laid out like below:
+Suppose our source files are laid out like below, where *main* requires *sub*, which in turn requires *foo* and *bar* under lib folder:

 ```
 /
 ├── src